yaml/yamlscript/doc/install.md

 1. The `ys` compiler, loader and runner command.
 2. The `libyamlscript.so` shared library needed by a YAMLScript loader library for your particular programming language.
-3. The YAMLScript loader library itself, for your particular programming language.
+3. A YAMLScript loader library for your particular programming language, like Python, Rust, NodeJS, etc.

-Currently when you install a YAMLScript loader library for your particular programming language you must also install the `libyamlscript` shared library of the **exact same version**.
+> NOTE: Currently when you install a YAMLScript loader library for your particular programming language you must also install the `libyamlscript` shared library of the **exact same version**.
 Fortunately this is simple.